RyanMcG/incise/README.md

 2. A layout - `incise.layouts.impl.*`
 3. A deployment workflow - `incise.deploy.workflows.*`

-I'll call this the require-register pattern.
 Effectively, incise does a straightforward require of any namespace that matches the one of the patterns above.
 The namespace may invoke a `register` function to make incise aware of the implementation.
 Parsers, layouts and deployment workflows all have their own register functions (`incise.parsers.core/register`, `incise.layouts.core/register` and `incise.deploy.core/register`).
 In all three register functions a key or collection of keys is provided to identified the registered function.